-Currently a section 110 company (often referred to as Financial Vehicle Corporation) is obligated to report on a quarterly basis to the Central bank of Ireland if the company intends to:
+Currently, section 110 companies (often referred to as Financial Vehicle Corporation) is obligated to report on a quarterly basis to the Central bank of Ireland if the company intends to:

 - Carry out, or carries out, one or more securitisation transactions and is insulated from the risk of bankruptcy or any other default of the originator of the securitised assets; and